- Why should I use TiM?

 For productions: Never chase down another piece of paper from your crewmembers on set.
 Never make another checklist of who has gotten which parts of their startwork back to you, or wonder what happened to that one W-4 that that one guy in craft services swears he left on your PO desk and really doesn’t want to fill out again.
 Just look at a single hellotim.com screen to see at a glance what packets are outstanding… and click to send reminders if needed.

 But don’t take just our word for it.
-Here are some testimonials from the happy people we’ve been happy to help.
+Scroll through our home page to find some helpful testimonials from the happy people we’ve been happy to help.

 This is the point in the conversation where we say: we are not labor attorneys.
-Nor are we an employer of record service.
-However, if you’re working with one of the Big Three production payroll providers – Media Services, EP or Cast & Crew – you’ll be happy to know we have templates aplenty waiting for you to use, with all the forms they require for given states!
+Nor are we a payroll service.
+However, if you’re working with one of the Big Three production payroll providers – Cast & Crew, EP or Media Services – you’ll be happy to know we have templates aplenty waiting for you to use, with all the forms they require for given states!

 Of course, we always include I-9s and W-4s for employees, and W-9s for loanouts.
 And you can add your own documentation specific to your company, and customize the fillable fields and signing features via our intuitive form builder.